+minions A list of Minion IDs to invoke function on.
-- minions A list of Minion IDs to invoke function on. - function The name of the Salt function to invoke. - preload_grains: True Whether to preload the Grains before establishing the connection with the remote network device. - default_grains: Dictionary of the default Grains to make available within the functions loaded. - with_grains: False Whether to load the Grains modules and collect Grains data and make it available inside the Execution Functions.
-The Grains will be loaded after opening the connection with the remote network device. - preload_pillar: True Whether to preload Pillar data before opening the connection with the remote network device.

-default_pillar: Dictionary of the default Pillar data to make it available within the functions loaded.

-- with_pillar: True Whether to load the Pillar modules and compile Pillar data and make it available inside the Execution Functions. - args The list of arguments to send to the Salt function. - kwargs Key-value arguments to send to the Salt function. - batch_size: 10 The size of each batch to execute. - static: False Whether to return the results synchronously (or return them as soon as the device replies). - events: True Whether should push events on the Salt bus, similar to when executing equivalent through the salt command. - use_cached_pillar: True Use cached Pillars whenever possible.
-If unable to gather cached data, it falls back to compiling the Pillar.

-- use_cached_grains: True Use cached Grains whenever possible.
-If unable to gather cached data, it falls back to collecting Grains. - cache_pillar: False Cache the compiled Pillar data before returning.
+- salt_function The name of the Salt function to invoke. - preload_grains: True Whether to preload the Grains before establishing the connection with the remote network device. - default_grains: Dictionary of the default Grains to make available within the functions loaded. - with_grains: False Whether to load the Grains modules and collect Grains data and make it available inside the Execution Functions.
+The Grains will be loaded after opening the connection with the remote network device. - preload_pillar: True Whether to preload Pillar data before opening the connection with the remote network device. - default_pillar: Dictionary of the default Pillar data to make it available within the functions loaded. - with_pillar: True Whether to load the Pillar modules and compile Pillar data and make it available inside the Execution Functions. - args The list of arguments to send to the Salt function. - kwargs Key-value arguments to send to the Salt function. - batch_size: 10 The size of each batch to execute. - static: False Whether to return the results synchronously (or return them as soon as the device replies). - events: True Whether should push events on the Salt bus, similar to when executing equivalent through the salt command. - use_cached_pillar: True Use cached Pillars whenever possible.
+If unable to gather cached data, it falls back to compiling the Pillar. - use_cached_grains: True Use cached Grains whenever possible.
+If unable to gather cached data, it falls back to collecting Grains. - cache_pillar: True Cache the compiled Pillar data before returning. - cache_grains: True Cache the collected Grains before returning. - use_existing_proxy: False Use the existing Proxy Minions when they are available (say on an already running Master).